dwjoyce/pythonbook/appendices/Glossary.rst

         A whole number such as ``18``.
 These numbers never have a fractional part.

     float
-        A floating point number is a number that has a fractional part, such as ``1.78``, even if the fractional part is zero.
+        A floating point number is a number that has a fractional part, such as ``1.78``, even if the fractional part is zero (e.g. ``10.0``).

     integer division
     floor division
-        An division where the result is rounded down to the nearest whole number.
+        An division where the result is rounded down to the nearest whole number (it evaluates to an :term:`integer`).

     modulus
         The remainder when the first number is divided by the second.